 - We are continually being told that machines are intelligent and that conscious machines are just around the corner, but what is it to say of something that it is conscious?
 What is a mind and what is a thought?
 And how are we to find a place for the mind in the world of purely physical things described by the natural sciences?

-During the 10 weeks of this lunchtime course our tutor, Greg Artus will introduce us to philosophical ideas that have occupied the thoughts of some of the world's greatest thinkers, and encourage us to test them against our own beliefs and experiences.
+During the 10 weeks, Greg Artus will introduce us to philosophical ideas that have occupied the thoughts of some of the world's greatest thinkers, and encourage us to test them against our own beliefs and experiences.

 The class format will involve an introduction to philosophical ideas by the tutor.
 It will also be an interactive class, so you will be encouraged to take part in the, sometimes lively, debates.